 B. Motion by J. Wagoner to elect Jason Butler to the Board as the second institutional member from Bellarmine.
+Seconded.

-C. Motion by Orange to elect Mike Kelly to the Board as the second institutional member from USC.
+C. Motion by Orange to elect Mike Kelly to the Board as the second institutional member from University of Southern California.
+Seconded.

 D..
-Motion by Pohlmann to elect President-Elect Candidates: Sara Zeigler (nominated by J. Wagoner) Faith O'Reilly (nominated by F. O'Reilly)
+Motion by Pohlmann to elect President-Elect.
+Seconded.
+Candidates: Sara Zeigler (nominated by J. Wagoner) Faith O'Reilly (nominated by F. O'Reilly)